ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Grouping Reference Values and Endorsements {#sec-grouping-ref-vals}

-> This paragraph will be replaced by a description of how the CoRIM tells the verifier which Reference Values and Endorsements are grouped together.
+> This paragraph will be replaced by a description of how the CoRIM tells the verifier which Reference Values and Endorsed Values are grouped together.

 [^issue]: Need to get agreement on how group membership is encoded.
 Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/136